alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Managing-Attributes.rst

     new DynamoDbPersistenceAdapter(config = {}) => Object

 Constructs a ``DynamoDbPersistenceAdapter`` object.
-This object is used by ``AttributesManager`` to retrieve and save attributes object to a DynamoDB table.
+This object is used by ``AttributesManager`` to retrieve, save and delete attributes object to/from a DynamoDB table.
 The table will have two columns: one for the parition key and one for attributes.
 If ``createTable`` config is set to ``true``, SDK will attempt to create a new DynamoDB table with the given ``tableName`` when instantiating the ``DynamoDbPersistenceAdapter``.

 Examples
 """"""""